jhanliufu-personal/HypernetBCI/README.md

 BCI model to an unseen individual, whose brain and neural signal features (hopefully) differ from the pretrain set.
 We selected two BCI tasks (datasets) for evaluation, a [motor](https://moabb.neurotechx.com/docs/generated/moabb.datasets.Schirrmeister2017.html) imagery decoding task and a [sleep](https://braindecode.org/stable/generated/braindecode.datasets.SleepPhysionet.html) staging task.
 The BCI models we selected are [ShallowFBCSPNet](https://braindecode.org/0.7/generated/braindecode.models.ShallowFBCSPNet.html#braindecode.models.ShallowFBCSPNet), [SleepStagerChambon2018](https://braindecode.org/0.7/generated/braindecode.models.SleepStagerChambon2018.html#braindecode.models.SleepStagerChambon2018), [SleepStagerEldele2021](https://braindecode.org/0.7/generated/braindecode.models.SleepStagerEldele2021.html#braindecode.models.SleepStagerEldele2021) and [TCN](https://braindecode.org/0.7/generated/braindecode.models.TCN.html#braindecode.models.TCN).
 These models involve well-known architectures such as temporal convolution and transformers.
 Datasets and model implementations are from the [braindecode](https://braindecode.org/stable/index.html) library.

 We compare our method against two baselines.
 [CLUDA](https://arxiv.org/pdf/2206.06243) and [MAPU](https://arxiv.org/html/2406.02635v2) achieve zero-shot adaptation through contrastive learning and temporal imputation at test time.
 Although unsupervised, they require iterative optimization and source data for adaptation, which exclude them from time-sensitive and resource-constrained applications.
 We also compare our method to supervised fine tuning.

+Since we care about resource-constrained applications, we profile our adaptation method on a microcontroller (TI MSP430).
+We measure its computational cost in energy and FLOP unit.
+MSP430 requires C code; we use [Lupe](https://github.com/mingyuan-xiang/lupe/tree/main) to convert trained PyTorch model to its optimized C representation, ready to be deployed on MSP.
+See the [MSP Deployment](#msp-deployment) section for details.

 ## Codebase Structure